-A writer and editor with over fifteen years of experience as a creative writing teacher, Tanya specializes in articulating deep story and clarifying story arc and structure.
-She works with visual artists and filmmakers on documentary and narrative projects, in addition to coaching fellow writers.
+A writer and editor with over twenty years of experience as a creative writing teacher, Tanya specializes in articulating deep story and clarifying story arc and structure.
+In addition to coaching fellow writers, she works with visual artists and filmmakers on documentary and narrative projects.

 Based in Portland, Maine, she is a graduate of the Vermont College of Fine Arts MFA Program.
 From 2001–2006, she taught Composition, Introduction to Literature, Creative Writing, and Advanced Fiction courses for the University of Southern Maine.
 Following that, she was the Associate Director of the Solstice MFA in Creative Writing Program (January 2007–August 2016).
 In that role, Tanya helped to develop an Applied Track in Pedagogy and core curriculum for graduate writing students across genres.